ukrishnas/LPSharp/README.md

 amenable to it.
 Such changes should not be attempted in this repository.
 They should be applied to a separately cloned public repository and submitted according to the processes of the open source project.

+__LPSharp__ is a tool written in C# that provides a Powershell scripting interface to the LP solvers.
+It uses a C# programming interface to the solvers and hence is a proof-point that the LP solvers can be used by applications written in C#.

 ## Submodule cheat sheet